Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
 - Update NODE_URL field to the internal url of your Waves private node on ML BPaaS
-- Update BUYER_PRIVATEKEY with correct private key of address with some waves in it to make buy request (default I used genesis account as buyer so no need to update if you don't want)
+- Update BUYER_SEED with correct private key of address with some waves in it to make buy request (default I used genesis account as buyer so no need to update if you don't want to use new one)
+- Update SELLER_SEED with correct your seller seed account (default I configured seed and seller public key in script is the same account, if you want to change to new seller account need update both seed value in `src\main\resources\application.properties` and `let sellerPubKey = base58'3aRpjNJvuSodTHFwTAUvWfFxtyp4N2UJqbh2baigr2Dx';` in script)
 - Update ESCROW_SEED if you want to use ESCROW account as a signature (default SELLER is as one signature, no need escrow account)

 ## Step 6.
 Run Escrow dApp